 By my observation, the preacher who claims to be an apostle usually is not.
 I urge caution about following someone who gives himself or herself the title.
 Just for safety and balance in the church, I believe we should avoid the title.
 We need to attract, not distract, new converts to our churches and keep the long-time church goers.
 By not throwing around this title, we will prevent distractions, which happen when churches squabble over the issue.

 Be free and mature enough not to use the noun and even the adjective.

 Self-denial is mature and humble.
 Choose this way.

 However, let’s not over-generalize because not everyone who claims the title is wrong.

-But biblically the title apostle does exist today, but it is limited to missionary and pioneering endeavors and overseeing church planting.
+And so, biblically the title apostle does exist today, but it is limited to missionary and pioneering endeavors, as noted under point no. 11.

 Craig Keener has an excellent, written three-part (short) series:

 At that link, do a word search with “apostle.”